 Marketing automation sequences are also critical to increase retention.
 Once again, ideally you're using an email sequence segmented by user type and SMS texting to ensure they attend webinars.

 Without marketing automation, even the best funnel will remain a complete mess.
 Find the marketers who can lock it all together.

-A rule of thumb: if a growth marketer can't writing engaging posts on social media, then there's little hope they can do it via email, on landing pages, or even SMS.
+If a growth marketer can't write engaging posts on social media, then there's little hope they can do it via email, on landing pages, or even SMS.

-If they can write long-form copy that pops like this status below, then they have potential to cultivate the necessary skills to build an audience.
+If they can write long-form copy that pops, then they have potential to cultivate the necessary skills to build an audience.